Assessment

 ‘Levels’:

-Each year group now has 3 ‘levels’ that a child can achieve: Working Towards (WT), Expected/Working At (WA) and Greater Depth (GD).
+From years 1-6 we have 3 ‘levels’ that a child can achieve: Working Towards (WT)Expected/Working At (WA) and Greater Depth (GD).
 The majority of pupils should be working within the ‘Expected level’ as this means that they have a secure knowledge and understanding of the curriculum of the year group they are in.

-Reception levels: Emerging, Expected, Exceeding
+Reception levels: Emerging, Expected

-‘Progress Levels’:
+‘Progress Levels’

 Children cannot move on to the following year group’s curriculum, they must master the knowledge and skills within the year group they are in.